dcorre/gmadet/docs/examples.rst

    gmadet-cosmics data/ --results gmadet_remove_cosmics

 This will remove cosmic rays using the L.A.
-Cosmic algorithm.
+Cosmic algorithm inside ``data/``.
 Results are stored in ``gmadet_remove_cosmics/``.

 Type ``gmadet-cosmics -h`` to see the other arguments you might want to change.

 Following the documentation, 4 iterations should be the maximum, if sources are still removed after you are likely removing pixels from saturated stars for instance.

+The first argument defines either a folder or a single image.
+If it is a folder it will recursively perfo rm the astrometric calibration on each image inside the folder.

 Run gmadet without image substraction